anabatsh/PROTES/workflow.md

 ## How to update the package version

-1. Reinstall the package from the source and run the demo script for Ackley function and for QUBO problem:
+1. Reinstall the package from the source and run the demo scripts to check the correctness of the code:
     ```bash
     pip uninstall protes -y && python setup.py install && clear && python demo/demo_func.py && python demo/demo_qubo.py && python demo/demo_func_general.py
     ```